 - TEEP measures OEE against calendar hours

-JIMP is currently utilizing equipment diagnostic technology and the data analysis system, to provide maintenance best practices in industries such as assembly processing, automobiles, semiconductors, and food.
+JIMP is currently utilizing equipment diagnostic technology and the data analysis system, to -provide maintenance best practices in industries such as assembly processing, automobiles, semiconductors, and food.

-TMP Training Resources
+TPM Training Resources

 Receive a complimentary Total Productive Maintenance Guide to reduce or even eliminate machine failure or tool downtime and boost efficiency in your workplace.
 Graphic Products also offers a TPM Infographic, which outlines the eight management pillars, that can be copy-and-pasted for high-resolution reprinting or posting.